Stevetm2/K2_Custom_Macros/README.md

 2 Adding files

 Download the following files from the printer_cfg folder.
-Click on the + button above the first file in the file list.
+On the Fluidd web page, open your config page by clicking on the hamburger icon on the top left then clicking on the {} icon.
+Now click on the + button above the first file in the file list.
 Now add these downloaded files to your printer.

 _macros_general.cfg_
 _macros_fil.cfg_